 - Medically necessary services are not covered.

 Pella Regional Health Center is a not-for-profit corporation, which fulfills its charitable purpose by providing health care services to Pella and surrounding areas.
 Pella Regional has established a financial assistance program to help patients with financial obligations.
 This program will consider a reduction of uncovered medical expenses for patients.
 This program is “needs based” and is not an entitlement program.
-It is the applicants’ responsibility to provide the appropriate documentation for consideration.
-We allow a 120 day notification period from date of first statement for financial assistance and 240 days for the application period.
+It is the applicant’s responsibility to provide the appropriate documentation for consideration.
 Forms are available from the Business Office, in the Registration areas and online at www.pellahealth.org.